jfly/snow/machines/dallben/README.md

 1. See [../README.md](../README.md).
 2. Make sure you've maxed out the volume with `alsamixer`: ssh to the machine, `sudo machinectl shell kodi@`, `alsamixer`.
+3. Pair with gurgi: `moonlight` (frustratingly, this probably requires a keyboard and a mouse).
 3. Follow instructions in `nixos-modules/kodi-colusita/README.md` to finish bootstrapping.